jonghoxxshin/cell_society/analysis_js576.md

 #### Justify why your overall code is designed the way it is and any issues the team wrestled with when coming up with the final design.

+One design choice we implemented was the use of abstract classes for the Board and Cell objects.
+By creating classes to extend board and cell, we were able to reduce the amount of code in each class to that code that is directly specific to that type of class, whether it be cell shape, or game type.

+By extending the cell class, and using that implementation, it allowed us to more easily add new game types, by either using one of the existing types if applicable, and if not by creating a new subclass that only overrides the necessary functions.
+This will also address many of the instances of duplicate code as adding subclasses will eliminate the need for functions that are very similar but produce different results.

+For example, in Cell there are various methods for getting neighbors according to the current shape of the cell, to mitigate this, by creating subclasses for each of the cell shapes, we were able to simply override the getNeighbors() method with the appropriate values for that given shape.

+Similarly in board, the update board functionality had multiple methods to allow for the different game rules, by adding subclasses of the board that are specific to game type we were able to reduce the amount of code in board in general, and reduce the amount of code in certain methods especially the number of conditionals, by using the variables we define explicitly in the subclasses.

 --------------------------------------------------
 ### Flexibility